 Success: A Malicious Envy

-The author suggests that if the leaders constantly brag about their achievements, chances are high for them to stir up malicious envy in their peers.
-Malicious envy is toxic and may provoke inferiority complex, leading employees to behave less cooperatively.
+The author suggests that if the leaders constantly brag about their achievements, chances are high for them to stir up malicious envy among their peers.
+Malicious envy is toxic and may provoke inferiority complex, leading employees to extend less cooperation.

 Some hide their tales of failure in the fear of a tarnished image.
 But Harvard Business School Assistant Professor Alison Wood Brooks suggests that even after revealing your struggles, you will create a positive image of yourself in front of your employees.
 For them, you will be a hero who conquered his shortcomings and made a mark for himself.